 Park City once had 300 mines in operation and the last one closed in 1982.

 - Best Parks in Utah to Visit

 - Best Hot Springs in Utah

-- Best Things to do in Hurricane, Utah
+- Things to Do in Hurricane, Utah